mvolkmann/blog/src/rust.md

 and double frees (freeing memory more than once).
 These result in unpredictable behavior.
-Threading issues include race conditions where the order in which code runs is unpredictable, resulting in somewhat random results.
+Threading issues include race conditions where the order in which code runs is unpredictable, leading to somewhat random results.
 Rust addresses both of these issues, resulting in code that is less likely to contain bugs.